nipy/nipype/doc/devel/cmd_interface_devel.rst

 In addition one can add functionality to your class or base class, to allow changing extensions specific to package or interface.
-This overload function is trigerred only if keep_extension is not defined.
+This overload function is triggered only if keep_extension is not defined.

 .. testcode::